Reading Time: 9 minutes

 2. Phone Separation Anxiety

-Here are some common signs:
+Here are a few common signs:

 • Prioritizing checking your phone over other activities or interactions.

-3. Children Notice Your Phone Use
+3. Children Observe Your Phone Usage

 I remember my daughter once asking me, “Mommy, are you friends with your phone more than me?”
 It hit me hard.
 I didn’t want her to feel like she was competing with a device for my attention.
-That’s when I knew I needed to make a change.
+That’s when I realized I needed to make a change.

 4. Phone Use During Meals